Open source · inferred tag-attribution for AWS

 Collect

 Hardened boto3 / azure-mgmt / google-cloud collectors pull CloudTrail (or equivalent), Cost Explorer, IAM roles, VPC flow logs.
 Throttle-aware retry.
-AWS production-tested.
+AWS production-tested; Azure evaluated on the published trace.

 STEP 2